 The highest expenditure condition group for females was Reproductive and maternal ($8.7 billion)

-The highest expenditure group was Musculoskeletal disorders, followed by Cardiovascular diseases
+The highest expenditure condition group for males was Cardiovascular diseases ($6.7 billion)

 We'd love to know any feedback that you have about the AIHW website, its contents or reports.

 The browser you are using to browse this website is outdated and some features may not display properly or be accessible to you.
 Please use a more recent browser for the best user experience.